WPSurfer.com

 I don’t block hosting providers because some legitimate services on the internet use them.

-Ahrefs relies on OVH and if you make money with ads, there is probably a service using Amazon Web Services.
+If you make money with display ads, there is probably a service using Amazon Web Services.

 Making a list of crappy internet hosting providers or internet provider takes a lot of work and you will never get it 100% right.

-If you are gonna make a list of crappy company and block by their AS number, why don’t you spend learning your site well and create a robust firewall like I did
+If you are gonna make a list of crappy company and block by their AS number, why don’t you spend learning your site well and create a robust firewall like I did?

 Conclusion